 These reminders have nothing to do with generating a monetary profit exploiting other humans, or driving another species to extinction, or further wounding our planet.

 They are the antithesis of Pottersville.

 I’ll also vote, as early and as often as the law allows, to get us out of Pottersville.

-But for tonight I’ll have to settle for watching Yadier Molina demonstrate his mastery of the catching position (no, he’s no Johnny Bench, but he’s jes’ fine), and admiring Patricia Belcher’s bellow of “PIE!!!” at Geico’s talking lizard.
+But for tonight I’ll have to settle for watching Coach Calipari demonstrate his mastery of molding and motivating young basketball players, and admiring Patricia Belcher’s bellow of “PIE!!!” at Geico’s talking lizard.

-They are better and far more interesting than Pottersville.
+They are both better and far more interesting than Pottersville.